verus-lang/verus/source/tools/line_count/README.md

 * you can mark a block using `$line_count$<list of categories>${$` (at the start of the block) and `$line_count$}$` at the end of the block.

+By default lines that only contain delimiters are accounted as the enclosing context.
+If you would like to consider them as layout lines instead, use `--delimiters-are-layout`.

 Please use `-p` to check that the overrides are being applied correctly.